JonasMedu/learn_grasping/README.md

   <img src="https://github.com/JonasMedu/learn_grasping/blob/main/read_me_images/noise_weighted_or_distMon_Dec__7_13_01_05_2020_28fea92c-be03-41fd-b6f4-95713e8b46c7_pos_test_50_cropped.png" width="200" alt="stable position d">
 </p>

 The second experiment shows how a simulation of the *upper* trajectory optimization influences the learning capabilities of the stabilizing grasp.
-The graphs shows the training progression with the influence of noise.
+The graph shows the training progression with the influence of noise.
 The graph shows 20 training sessions, each of which as a different noise (simulated *upper* trajectory optimization signal) input.
 The noise is spaced between .1 and 20 in a geometric progression.
 The color of the lines help to indicate the the noise magnitude.
 The higher the noise, the darker the line.
 A gradient from bright, at the button, to dark (at the top) appears in the graph.
 <p align="center">
   <img src="https://github.com/JonasMedu/learn_grasping/blob/main/read_me_images/Training_progress_noisy_run.png" width="600" title="Grapsing performance under the influence of noise.">
 </p>